pyserial/pyserial/documentation/pyserial_api.rst

     .. method:: read(size=1)

+        :param size: Number of bytes to read.
+        :return: Bytes read from the port.

-        Read size bytes from the serial port.
+        Read ``size`` bytes from the serial port.
 If a timeout is set it may return less characters as requested.
 With no timeout it will block until the requested number of bytes is read.

-    .. method:: write(s)
+    .. method:: write(data)

+        :param data: Data to send.

-        Write the string `s` to the port.
+        Write the string ``data`` to the port.

     .. method:: flush():